 Can Domestic Violence Charges Be Dropped or Dismissed?

 Overall, in any state, once charges associated with domestic violence are set it would be extremely difficult to have them dropped.
-In the state of Colorado, while the Victim’s Rights Amendment requires that the prosecutor work with said victim on how to handle the case, other laws have also been established to prevent prosecutors from terminating or dismissing most cases of domestic violence even when the alleged victim does not want to pursue criminal charges and/or the actions were a minor offense.
+In the state of Colorado, while the Victim’s Rights Amendment requires that the prosecutor works with the said victim on how to handle the case, other laws have also been established to prevent prosecutors from terminating or dismissing most cases of domestic violence even when the alleged victim does not want to pursue criminal charges and/or the actions were a minor offense.

 In a few cases, domestic violence charges were dismissed when the alleged victim insists on dropping the case and the defense attorney can clearly argue weaknesses in the story.
 Under certain circumstances, “this was all just a misunderstanding” is a viable answer.
-Domestic violence is serious and although not completely impossible to dismiss; essentially once a domestic violence associated charge is in place it cannot be removed and must go to court.
+Domestic violence is serious and although not completely impossible to dismiss; essentially once a domestic violence-associated charge is in place it cannot be removed and must go to court.

 Domestic Violence Related Restraining Orders